-Kahn A. Scolnick is an appellate and general litigation partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-He serves as Co-Partner in Charge of the Los Angeles and Century City offices, Co-Chair of the firm’s Class Actions practice group, and also, a member of the Appellate and Constitutional Law and Securities Litigation Practice Groups, among others.
+Kahn Scolnick is an appellate and litigation partner in the Los Angeles office of Gibson, Dunn & Crutcher.
+He serves as Co-Partner in Charge of the Los Angeles and Century City offices, Co-Chair of the firm’s Class Actions Practice Group, and is also an active member of the Appellate and Constitutional Law and Securities Litigation Practice Groups, among others.
 He specializes in class actions, complex commercial cases, and litigating a variety of constitutional issues—both in the trial courts and on appeal.